-The Credit Union has appointed AFS & Associates to the position of internal auditor from 1 July 2019, for an original contract period of three years.
-The assessment and associated appointment was made in accordance with key Prudential Standards including CPS 231 - Outsourcing and APS 310 Audit and Related Matters.
-Recently the Board undertook a review of the Internal Audit agreement and reappointed AFS for a further three years, from 1 July 2022 to 30 June 2025.
+BankWAW appointed AFS & Associates to the position of internal auditor from 1 July 2019, for an original contract period of three years, and renewed this appointment in 2022 for a further three years.
+The assessment and associated appointment was made in accordance with key Prudential Standards including CPS 231 Outsourcing and APS 310 Audit and Related Matters.